Hey there, how can we help?

 ![]() ![]() |

 Count.
 Source: all points.
-A non-green spots means that these elements are not modeled or have no scan data covering. |
+A non-green spot means these elements are not modelled or have no scan data covering. |

 ![]() ![]() |